BIGUSER13/AdvancedPROG2/README.md

 # Golang PostgreSQL CRUD Example

-This Golang project demonstrates the basic setup for working with a PostgreSQL database, handling migrations using `golang-migrate`, and performing CRUD operations using the Gorm ORM library.
+This Golang project exemplifies the fundamental configuration for interacting with a PostgreSQL database.
+It encompasses aspects such as managing migrations using golang-migrate and executing CRUD operations through the Gorm ORM library.

 ## Table of Contents